MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 You can read more about the basic setup of flask server [here](http://flask.pocoo.org/docs/0.10/quickstart/).
 In addition to the basic setup we provide some configuration settings that will make debugging of this server easier.

+This concludes the entire code for our server - as you can see getting started with flask is pretty straightforward!

+Before it's your turn to create the Trip Planner backend, let's take a look at the tests that come with this starter project.

 ##Tests

+We highly recommend that you use automated tests to verify that your backend code works as expected.
+This is much faster than using some sort of tool to issue HTTP requests and manually checking the result.

+To give you a good idea of how to start writing tests, we have provided a small testsuite along with this starter project.
+You can find it in `tests.py`.

+We will take a look at the setup code and at one test case - that should give you a good idea of how to design your own tests.

+###Setup code

+The code within the `setUp` method runs before every individual test in your test suite runs.
+If you have 4 tests, this piece of code will be executed before each of them.

+The main use cases for a `setUp` method is preparing specific resources for a test and resetting state that might have been created by other tests.
+That way each tests runs on a clean slate.

+Let's take a look at our `setUp` method:

+	def setUp(self):
+	      self.app = server.app.test_client()
+	      # Run app in testing mode to retrieve exceptions and stack traces
+	      server.app.config['TESTING'] = True

+	      # Inject test database into application
+	      mongo = MongoClient('localhost', 27017)
+	      db = mongo.test_database
+	      server.app.db = db

+	      # Drop collection (significantly faster than dropping entire db)
+	      db.drop_collection('myobjects')

+There are a few different steps going on here.
+In the very first line we get a reference to our server application.
+That reference allows us to change certain apects of the app, e.g. which database it uses.

+In the next line we use that reference to change the configuration of the app to `'TESTING' = true`.
+This option means that we will see helpful debug information if our tests uncover issues when running the server.

+In the next step we inject a different database into the application.
+When writing automated tests, it is very important to ensure that each tests runs in isolation.
+It shouldn't be influenced by any tests that ran prior to it and it shouldn't influence any tests that will run after it.
+For our app that means that we need to reset the DB after every test - since each test will create/delete entries in the DB.

+We can only reset the DB if we have a reference to a DB connection.
+That's why we create a new DB connection in this `setUp` code and then tell the app to use that connection.

+Lastly we call `db.drop_collection('myobjects')` on our test database.
+Remember that this line will run before every test case.
+This ensures that any objects that have been created by earlier tests are removed.
+It is also possible to delete the entire DB, not only a specific collection.
+However, this operation is fairly slow.
+In general we want our tests to run as fast as possible, so that we can run them often without getting blocked.

+When building tests for the Trip Planner app, remember that you need to drop all collections that you've been working with (e.g. trips, users, etc.).

+###Test Case Code

+We will discuss Unit Testing more extensively throughout this course, but by looking at one example test you will quickly be able to gather the most important aspects:

+	def test_getting_object(self):
+	      response = self.app.post('/myobject/',
+	        data=json.dumps(dict(
+	          name="Another object"
+	        )),
+	        content_type = 'application/json')

+	      postResponseJSON = json.loads(response.data.decode())
+	      postedObjectID = postResponseJSON["_id"]

+	      response = self.app.get('/myobject/'+postedObjectID)
+	      responseJSON = json.loads(response.data.decode())

+	      self.assertEqual(response.status_code, 200)
+	      assert 'Another object' in responseJSON["name"]

+Almost all tests can (or should be able to be) broken down into three steps:

+- **Arrange**: In this step you create the necessary environment for test, e.g. creating an object by calling the `post` endpoint.
+- **Act**: In this step you trigger the code under test by performing another action, e.g. triggering a `get` request to retrieve an object
+- **Assert**: In this last step you use assertions to verify that the result you retrieved is the expected result.
+In this case we expect the server to respond with a 200 status code (success) and we expect the object to have a name of *"Another Object"*

+Thinking of these three steps should be a helpful guide for writing your own tests.
+You can read [this post](http://flask.pocoo.org/docs/0.10/testing/) to learn more about the basics of writing tests for flask applications.

 ##Now it's your turn!